A brief history of the Rosebud County Fairgrounds and the

 County fairs have been held around the United States for over 170 years.
 Citizens in agricultural communities

 thought it would be a great idea to display produce grown in their area

-and thus the tradition began in competing for the prize crop, be it a
+and thus began the tradition of competing for the prize crop.

 Livestock were added to the competitions later, and eventually county

 to for a fun experience.
-Large agricultural displays of crops and
+Agricultural displays of crops and

 it has continued to bring excitement and reward every year to thousands

 of residents of Rosebud and Treasure Counties and the surrounding area.